-The legacy interpreter use the anonymous variable disconnect_reason to provide the disconnect reason.
-The NextGen Interpreter offers this information message variable.
+The legacy interpreter uses the anonymous variable disconnect_reason to provide the reason for the disconnect.
+The NextGen Interpreter offers this information by using the message variable.

 <choice>

 The legacy interpreter supports the fetchaudio and fetchaudiominimum attributes of the <choice> element.
 In the NextGen Interpreter, these attributes are no longer supported.
 If the application needs to specify different fetchaudio properties on a per-choice basis, use <form> and <field> elements instead.